-Hitting an MLB fastball requires the application of a huge amount of energy in the blink of an eye- roughly 130ms to be exact.
+Hitting an MLB fastball requires the application of a huge amount of energy in the blink of an eye, roughly 130 ms to be exact.
 That’s about a 1/8th of a second.
-Only through a coordinated series of contractions involving not only muscles but joints and connective tissue traveling up the kinetic chain into the hands and ultimately the bat/ball can we achieve adequate bat speed and quickness to hit a baseball traveling at speeds north of 90 mph.
-This article is meant to familiarize many of you with the 2 distinct phases and 12 positions in baseball swing mechanics that we review when analyzing video.
-Continue reading “How to Analyze Baseball Swing Mechanics in 12 Steps”
+Only through a coordinated series of contractions involving not only muscles but joints and connective tissue traveling up the kinetic chain into the hands and ultimately the bat can we achieve adequate bat speed and quickness to hit a baseball traveling at speeds north of 90 mph.
+This article is meant to familiarize you with the 2 distinct phases (stride and swing) and 15 positions in baseball hitting and baseball swing mechanics that we review when analyzing video.
+Continue reading “How to Analyze Baseball Swing Mechanics in 15 Steps”

 I was sitting with our Director of Hitting Evan Klugerman yesterday and he brought up a great point regarding efficient sequencing and mechanics when looking at K-Vest data.
 While collecting data for our high school guys, he was surprised at how many inconsistencies there were in sequencing from swing to swing within the same player profile, as compared to the MiLB guys he had been testing last year with the Orioles.
 I thought it would be a great quick blog.
 Continue reading “Creating Stability and Better Energy Transfer in the Swing”